 Turn left at the junction for East Sombrio Beach.
 Continue your hike through the tranquil forest.

-This trail is easier to walk on and is usually less muddy than the path for West Sombrio Beach.
+The trail is easy to walk on and is usually less muddy compared to the West Sombrio Beach trail.

 When you first get onto the beach, it might be a bit crowded, but as you carry on walking, it will be less busy.
 Stroll along the ocean’s edge, and find the Hidden Waterfall, which also happens to be one of the best waterfalls to see on Vancouver Island.

 Most of Sombrio Beach is made from an assortment of oval stones, but there are also some sandy areas that are good for camping.
 Walking over the stones is difficult, so wear some suitable footwear.

 Turn right at the junction to take the trail for West Sombrio Beach.
 Soon you will come to a swaying suspension bridge over the Sombrio River.
 Cross the bridge and continue your walk through a lovely West Coast temperate rainforest.

 The trail gets very muddy and has tree roots.
 Before you reach the beach, you will notice some wooden platforms for camping tucked in amongst the forest.

 The West Sombrio Beach is made of large rocks and has driftwood you can sit on and enjoy the views of the Pacific Ocean or watch surfers riding the waves.
 This beach has fewer visitors than East Sombrio Beach and offers more privacy.

 Sombrio Beach is one of the nicest beaches on the West Coast of Vancouver Island.
 You can go surfing, explore waterfalls or relax.